ai-mhri/ai-mhri.github.io/index.md

 ## -----------------
 ## Registration information:
 To register to the workshop, please use the general registration forms for FAIM workshops, accessible through the registration forms for IJCAI/ECAI at [https://www.ijcai-18.org/register/](https://www.ijcai-18.org/register/).
 Note that the early-bird deadline for the FAIM conferences is coming close (May 31)!
+The workshop has the id-number W27.
 ## -----------------

+## Venue and general information
+The workshop (with id W27) will take place at the AAMAS / ICMAL / IJCAI conference venue (Stockholmsmässan), presumably in room K24 on July 14 (all day) and July 15 (morning session only).
+Please check the conference workshop website at [https://www.ijcai-18.org/workshops/](https://www.ijcai-18.org/workshops/) for potential updates.
+For recommendations regarding accommodation in the area or in central Stockholm, please check the general information at [https://www.ijcai-18.org](https://www.ijcai-18.org).

 ## Organisers:
 * Gérard Bailly, GIPSA-Lab, Univ. of Grenoble-Alps, France